projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 PM in Device Model
 ******************

-PM module in Device Model emulate the UOS low power state transition.
+PM module in Device Model emulate the User VM low power state transition.

-Each time UOS writes an ACPI control register to initialize low power state transition, the writing operation is trapped to DM as an I/O emulation request by the I/O emulation framework.
+Each time User VM writes an ACPI control register to initialize low power state transition, the writing operation is trapped to DM as an I/O emulation request by the I/O emulation framework.

-To emulate UOS S5 entry, DM will destroy I/O request client, release allocated UOS memory, stop all created threads, destroy UOS VM, and exit DM.
+To emulate User VM S5 entry, DM will destroy I/O request client, release allocated User VM memory, stop all created threads, destroy User VM, and exit DM.
 To emulate S5 exit, a fresh DM start by VM manager is used.

-To emulate UOS S3 entry, DM pauses the UOS VM, stops the UOS watchdog, and waits for a resume signal.
-When the UOS should exit from S3, DM will get a wakeup signal and reset the UOS VM to emulate the UOS exit from S3.
+To emulate User VM S3 entry, DM pauses the User VM, stops the User VM watchdog, and waits for a resume signal.
+When the User VM should exit from S3, DM will get a wakeup signal and reset the User VM to emulate the User VM exit from S3.

 Pass-through in Device Model
 ****************************

 You may refer to :ref:`hv-device-passthrough` for pass-through realization in device model.